kieran514/kieran514.github.io/_pages/Bio.md

 ## Bio:

-Kieran Saunders is a second-year PhD student at Aston University, where he is currently focusing on his thesis titled "Self-supervised Monocular Depth Estimation".
-With a solid background in mathematics obtained from his BSc in Mathematics at Aston University, he has actively immersed himself in the field of computer vision for the past five years.
-Notably, he has already published two papers, one at ICARSC'23 and another at ICCV'23.
+Kieran Saunders is a second-year PhD student at Aston University, currently focusing on his thesis titled "Self-supervised Monocular Depth Estimation."
+With a solid background in mathematics, obtained from his BSc in Mathematics at Aston University, he has been actively engaged in the field of computer vision for the past five years.
+Notably, he has already published three papers: one at ICARSC'23, another at ICCV'23, and one at BMVC'24.
 His primary interests revolve around depth estimation from a single camera and exploring the potential applications of this technology in various domains, including self-driving vehicles, virtual reality headsets, and underwater navigation.

 ## Abstract: